markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 The syntax for PLAY is very similar to that of the ZX Spectrum version (for example, see the [ZX Spectrum +3 User Guide, Chapter 8, Part 19](https://worldofspectrum.org/ZXSpectrum128+3Manual/chapter8pt19.html)), though the arguments to PLAY do not need to be enclosed in double quotes.
 As with many FORTH word that accept string arguments, the strings are placed after the word, not before.

-As well as standard nodes, PLAY also supports flats and sharps, which are indicated by prefixing the particular note by `$` or `#`, respectively.
+As well as standard notes, PLAY also supports flats and sharps, which are indicated by prefixing the particular note by `$` or `#`, respectively.
 So, to play the C minor scale, enter

 ```
 PLAY MSCALE cd$efg$a$bC